Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Introduction

 \section{Introduction}

 Combinatorial optimization problems such as graph partitioning~\cite{Ushijima2017}, community detection~\cite{Negre2020}, centrality~\cite{Akrobotu2022}, and routing~\cite{Pion2023} are NP-complete problems that can be solved approximately using quantum-classical or quantum-only methods with a quantum annealer (QA).
 In this paper we explore using QAs as a tool in combinatorial mathematics research.
 We provide a method for solving the monochromatic triangle (MCT) problem framed as a quadratic unconstrained binary optimization (QUBO) problem.
 This is followed by a description of the Ramsey number problem.
 MCT is quadratic, while the Ramsey problem can be higher order.
-A novel technique for order reduction is presented that is applicable to Ramsey problems as well as others.
+A novel technique for order reduction is presented that is applicable to Ramsey problems.

-We explore the effectiveness of QA on both the MCT and Ramsey problems.
+We explore the effectiveness of quantum annealing on both the MCT and Ramsey problems.
 Both problems are important in their own right.
 MCT is a basic building block to the wider theory of coloring problems.
-Ramsey theory on the other hand is a specific coloring problem which, to the uninitiated, has a surprising number of applications ranging from number theory to network design~\cite{roberts1984applications} \cite{Gasarch_2023}.
+Ramsey theory on the other hand is a specific coloring problem which, to the uninitiated, has a surprising number of applications ranging from number theory to network design~\cite{roberts1984applications,Gasarch_2023}.
+Applications of quantum computing to Ramsey theory problems have been studied for some small Ramsey numbers on an annealing device in \cite{PhysRevLett.111.130505} and have been numerically simulated for some small Ramsey numbers using adiabatic quantum evolution in \cite{Gaitan_2012}.
+To summarize the approach described in this paper, the standard method was taken for converting the coloring problem into a polynomial unconstrained optimization problem.
+One of the main novelties of the approach in this paper comes from the manner of reducing the polynomial to a quadratic, thus allowing quantum annealing to be applied.
+The order reduction method is built from a technique for solving the more basic MCT problem using quantum annealing.
+The aim of this method is to produce example colorings of the graph which improve the lower bound for unknown Ramsey numbers.

+Quantum annealing uses quantum-mechanical effects such as superposition, entanglement and tunneling to find the minimum of an Ising spin glass problem.
+In this model each bit (or qubit) in the solution string is represented as a {±1}.
+In this work however we view everything under the QUBO perspective which is equivalent to the Ising model via a linear transformation of variables.